Pre-Decimal Coins

 Contemporary 10p, 50p, and £2 coins have garnered significant interest among collectors.
 With numerous distinct designs and varying degrees of rarity, they are frequently sought after.

-While they make appealing additions, their individual worth generally approximates face value or only slightly over.
+While they make appealing additions to any collection, their individual worth generally approximates face value, or only slightly over.
 Notably, the standout coin is the 2009 Kew Gardens 50p, which easily commands prices in excess of £100.

 World Coins